disco-lang/disco/docs/reference/operator.rst

 and :doc:`logical negation <not>` (``¬`` or ``not``) are written in front of their one argument, and :doc:`factorial <factorial>` (``!``) is written after its argument.

+When multiple operators are used together, Disco uses their :doc:`precedence <precedence>` to decide how to interpret it.

 Twiddle notation
 ----------------